 Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
 The Company's exposure to credit risk is primarily associated with cash and cash equivalents.
 Risk associated with cash is managed through the use of reputable financial institution.
-The carrying amount of financial assets included on balance sheet represents the maximum credit exposure.
+The carrying amount of financial assets presented on the Company's consolidated financial position represents the maximum credit exposure.